-At December 31, 2020, investments in equity method investees primarily includes the approximately 50% ownership interest in Desert Sunlight, approximately 50% ownership interest in Rosmar, the ownership interest in Meade, including Meade's ownership interest in the CPL and related expansion project described in Note 3 and the 40% ownership interest in Pine Brooke Holdings.
+At December 31, 2021, investments in equity method investees primarily includes the approximately 50% ownership interest in Desert Sunlight Investment Holdings, LLC, approximately 50% ownership interest in Rosmar, the ownership interest in Meade, including Meade's ownership interest in the CPL and related expansion project, the 40% ownership interest in Pine Brooke Holdings and the 33.3% ownership interests in certain projects acquired in October 2021 (see Note 3).
 NEP is not the primary beneficiary and therefore does not consolidate these entities because it does not control any of the ongoing activities of these entities, was not involved in the initial design of these entities and does not have controlling interests in these entities.